OfficeDev/office-js-docs-pr/docs/develop/specify-office-hosts-and-api-requirements.md

 | Workbook      | Excel on Windows, Excel on Mac, Excel on iPad, and Excel on the web                       |

 > [!NOTE]
 > The  `Name` attribute specifies the Office host application that can run your add-in.
 Office hosts are supported on different platforms and run on desktops, web browsers, tablets, and mobile devices.
 You can't specify which platform can be used to run your add-in.
-For example, if you specify `Mailbox`, both Outlook and Outlook Web App can be used to run your add-in.
+For example, if you specify `Mailbox`, both Outlook on Windows and on the web can be used to run your add-in.

 ## Set the Requirements element in the manifest